AmphiBee/MetaboxMaker/doc/Settings.md

 ## Basic Usage

-To create a settings page, use the `SettingsPage::make()` method which initializes a new page with an ID and menu title.
-You can then chain methods to configure the page's properties.
+To create a settings page, use the `SettingsPage::make()` method which initializes a new page with a page title and an ID.
+By default, the menu title will be the same as the page title, but you can customize it using the `menuTitle()` method.

 ### Example